Self-organised quantum dots in marginally twisted MoSe$_2$/WSe$_2$ and MoS$_2$/WS$_2$ bilayers: Results and Discussion

+{\bf Modulation of band edges by strain and charge transfer}.
 Here, we single out the hydrostatic strain component because of the critical role it plays in determining the K-valley energies in MoX$_2$/WX$_2$ crystals.
 Several earlier experimental and density functional theory (DFT) studies \cite{Conley2013, Dhakal2017, Zollner2019} have agreed that conduction and valence band edges in TMD monolayers are strongly shifted by hydrostatic strain, but without much sensitivity to shear deformations.
 This trend is illustrated in Fig. \ref{fig:strain}.
 The corresponding shifts of conduction/valence band edges in MoX$_2$/WX$_2$ determine the energy of the interlayer exciton (iX).
-The sign reversal of strain produces a much stronger effect on the band energies in X$_t$X$_b$ nodes as compared to the bulk of the domains, Figs. \ref{fig:strain} and \ref{fig:band_edges_moire}, setting up conditions for electron and hole confinement and, consequently, for the appearance of SPE at the NoDW nodes.
+Inside domains formed by lattice reconstruction, hydrostatic strains compensate lattice mismatch between the layers: this slightly increases the band gap as compared to rigidly twisted bilayers without strain (Fig. \ref{fig:strain}).
+Compensating small deformations inside large domain areas, $u_{ii}^{\rm Mo,W}$ in X$_t$X$_b$ nodes have the opposite signs and much larger magnitudes as compare to $u_{ii}^{\rm Mo,W}$ inside domains.
+This strongly decreases layer-indirect band gap and determines deep confinement potentials for both electrons and holes, leading to the appearance of SPEs.

 The intralayer strain ($u_{ii}^{\rm Mo/W}$) maps in Fig. \ref{fig:band_edges_moire} were computed using a multiscale modelling approach \cite{Enaldiev_PRL}, tested in the detailed comparison with the STEM microscopy data \cite{Weston2020}.
 This approach starts with the computation of stacking-dependent MoX$_2$/WX$_2$ adhesion energy, $\mathcal{W}$, followed by the parametrization of interpolation formulae \cite{Enaldiev_PRL} for its dependence on the interlayer lateral offset, $\bm{r}_0$.
 For both P and AP bilayers, energetically favourable stackings are those with the largest lateral separation between chalcogens.
 These stackings are Mo$_t$X$_b$ and X$_t$W$_b$ for P-orientation and 2H for AP-orientation.
 Note that X$_t$X$_b$ stacking is unfavourable energetically, and its interlayer distance swells \cite{Enaldiev_PRL} by up to $\approx$0.5\,\AA.
 By combining interpolation formulae for $\mathcal{W}(\bm{r}_0)$ \cite{Enaldiev_PRL} where we use local lateral offset,